ssadedin/ximmer/docs/analyses.md

 This example configuration only runs XHMM.
 The name for the analysis is `xhmmtune`.
 The use of XHMM is *inferred* from the prefix `xhmm_` for the label of each individual block within the analyses.
-The configuration parameters themselves are specified within each block and are specific to each caller (see table TODO).
+The configuration parameters themselves are specified within each block and are specific to each caller (see table).

-TODO:

 | Caller     | Parameter              | Description                                   | Example / Default |
 |------------|------------------------|-----------------------------------------------|-------------------|